 There are always different feelings between traveling on the road and water.
 Mekong Delta is a region where boats, houses and markets float upon the innumerable rivers.
 The best way to explore Mekong Delta at its best is river cruise.
 Most of Mekong Delta tours include river cruise and sampan rowing through small canals.

 From the boat, you can see beautiful sights of lush orchards, green or yellow rice paddies, stilts in quiet villages and lines of coconut trees.
-You can also see brick factory and coconut candy factory along the river.
-You can see locals go to market or go to school on boats and sampans which make Mekong Delta different from other regions in Vietnam.
+You can also see brick factory and coconut candy factories along the river.
+You can see locals go to markets or go to school on boats and sampans which make Mekong Delta different from other regions in Vietnam.

 2. Plug fresh fruits in local garden

 Mother Nature gives Mekong Delta a wide range of tropical fruits such as plump, orange, mandarin, dragon fruit, mango, durian, jackfruit, coconut and rambutan… If rowing sampan bring you closer to the fruit garden, how about entering that garden to explore many amazing things.
 What’s better than visit a fruit garden, listen to the story of the garden’s host and plug ripe fruits by your hands.
 You have to use a long pole to harvest plump, mango and rambutan because the trees are usually high.
 Be careful with the thorns of big and smelling jackfruit and durian.

 There are some coconut trees which is as tall as you so that you can plug the coconut tree easily.
 You can peel what you plug to enjoy the freshest fruits which you may haven’t tasted before.
 It’s just a play around the fruit garden to be a real gardener.